-The humans in this case, when referring to HCM (Human Capital Managment) refers to employees, be it manager, supervisors and lower-level employees.
+The humans in this case, when referring to HCM (Human Capital Management) refers to employees, be it managers, supervisors, and lower-level employees.

 ‘Capital’ in this case refers to the value of these employees.
-So human capital is the human value of an organisation.
+So human capital is the human value of an organization.

 Benefits of Human Capital Management

 Human Capital Management is thus about the strategies and techniques for benefitting the company such as by making it more productive and profitable and doing so by having the right staff, training them well, and providing them with a positive work environment in which to operate.

 The benefits of Human Capital Management include the following:

 1. A Happy Workforce and Resulting Low Staff Turnover

 Staff who feel valued, who have fun and who have an exciting place to work from, who feel fairly rewarded and compensated for their work, and who overall are happy, means staff who are likely to stay in their role or at least with your company.

 To have staff who feel happy, you need to include consideration for emotional intelligence and equality in the workplace.
 We will discuss this further below.